yahoo/bftkv/docs/tests.md

 * Server test: `go test -run=TestServer -v`
   * TestServer: Creates servers and a client.
 Client writes to and then reads value from servers.
 * TOFU tests: `go test -run=TOFU -v`
-  * Client A writes to x for the first time: <x, t, v> - expected: write successful
+  * A client writes to x for the first time: <x, t, v> - expected: write successful
-  * Client A overwrites <x, t, v> with <x, t', v'> - expected: write successful
+  * The same client overwrites <x, t, v> with <x, t', v'> - expected: write successful
-  * Client B, composed of trust connections with all of A's quorum but with a different user id than Client A, attempts to overwrites <x, t', v'> with <x, t'', v''> - expected: permission denied
+  * A client with a different id but same uid as the previous client overwrites <x, t', v'> with <x, t'', v''> - expected: write successful
-  * Client C, composed of no trust connections with A's quorum, attempts to overwrite <x, t'', v''> with <x, t''', v'''> - expected: invalid quorum certificate
+  * A client with neither the id or uid of the previous client, attempts to overwrite <x, t'', v''> with <x, t''', v'''> - expected: invalid quorum certificate
 * Revoke tests: `go test -run=Revoke -v`
   * TestRevokeNone: Generates a map of times, values and signatures corresponding to a given key.
 Each signature signed only one value given some <x, t>.
 Each writer wrote only one value given some <x, t>
   * TestRevokeMaliciousClientColludingServer: Generates a map of times, values and signatures corresponding to a given key.
 Some signers/writers, signed/wrote more than one value given some <x, t>.
 These signers/writers will be revoked.